 Welcome to your Library

-For over a century, our Library has evolved to meet the needs of the City we call home.
+For over a century, SPL has evolved to meet the needs of the city we call home.
 As Saskatoon has grown, we have changed too, becoming the network of branches we are today.

 Wider trends are also shaping our plans.
 Libraries across North America are evolving into dynamic community spaces.
 More than stacks and reading nooks, today's libraries are vibrant people places that promote learning, creativity, conversation and community building.